-For the implementation phase in addition exchanges between internal members and support will be required to help support capital projects and operational system support (Nugent, 2010).
-In addition experience, interface management, standardization, codes, regs and knowledge transfer is key to the energy transition.
+In addition the policy process helps with: experience transfer, interface management, standardization, codes, regulations and knowledge transfer is key to the energy transition.
 This will become important in the implementation of the policy (where competence and technology readiness, adaptability and security and handling of sensitive system information and vulnerabilities or resilience or robustness is considered or required).
 While they follow the policy cycle they employ four types of EU frameworks for policy process, the energy union makes use of all four depending on the application (Nugent, 2010):